Dich0tomy/Weepin/docs/spec/0.1/functional.md

 # What is Weepin

-Weepin is an application for pinning nix sources interactively and declaratively.
+Weepin is an application for pinning nix resources interactively and declaratively.

-I wasn't 100% happy with both npins and niv so I made this.
+I wasn't 100% happy with both `npins` and `niv` so I made this.

 If  you're not familar with the tools above - they are used to pin resources, not necesarilly Nix ones.
 Sample resources include nix channels, sources for plugins, assets and such.

 ## Why not use flake inputs?

-First and foremost - flakes haven't been stabilized yet and not everyone (yes, really!) uses them and the experimental nix commands.
+First and foremost - flakes haven't been stabilized yet, not everyone (yes, really!) uses them and the experimental nix commands.

-One can say that we already have nix channels accessible via the `<name>` syntax.
+You may argue that we already have nix channels accessible via the `<name>` syntax.
 Yes, we do - but they're not reproducible, as they depend on the fact that such a channel with a given name must exist on the host system, and there are no guarantees about what exactly the channel is pinned to.

-Such users benefit greatly for pinning tools like niv, npins or weepin!
+Such users benefit greatly from pinning tools like `niv`, `npins` or `weepin`!

-And as for users that do use flakes - flakesallow to pin non-nix resources with `flake = false`, but this isn't very idiomatic and has a couple problems.
+As for users that do use flakes - flakes allow to pin non-nix resources with `flake = false`, but this isn't very idiomatic and has a couple problems.
 I've talked with lots of people who strongly believe Nix inputs should only be used for Nix sources.

 - Flakes haven't been finalized yet as well, so pinning such resources with `inputs` can be not future proof.
 - Nix has to query the pinned resources each time to make sure they are in sync (which can also cause rate limits!).
-- Each flake that uses the flake with resources in inputs also inherits those inputs (recursively if `inputs.name.flake` isn't `false`!)
+- Each flake that uses the flake with resources in inputs also inherits those inputs (recursively if `inputs.name.flake` isn't `false`!). e.g. if you have a flake for your neovim config and pin plugins with inputs, and then use that flake in your system config, your system config will inherit all those plugins.

 ## Main objectives

-- [x] Be optimized for git and channel resources as these are the most commonly pinned resources
+- [x] Be optimized for git and channel resources as these are the most commonly pinned ones - [Resource Identifiers](#resource-identifiers)
-- [x] Have a manifest file
+- [x] Have a manifest file - [The manifest file](#the-manifest-file)
-- [x] Have a simple and easily prototypable manifest syntax
+- [x] Have a simple and easily prototypable manifest syntax - [The manifest file](#the-manifest-file)
-- [x] Have a simple CLI interface
+- [x] Have a simple CLI interface - [CLI interface](#cli-interface)
-- [x] Be future proof
+- [x] Be future proof <!-- TODO: Make section -->
-- [x] Make it hard to do things wrong
+- [x] Make it hard to do things wrong <!-- TODO: Make section -->

 ## Common use cases